Rebellion and diplomacy in early modern Europe (project abstract)

-In a collaborative endeavour, the research group “Revolts as Communicative Events in the Early Modern Period” based in Konstanz, Germany, has assembled scholars from all across Europe (including Russia) and the United States to contribute collectively to a book on diplomacy and its role in early modern revolts.
+In a collaborative endeavour, the research group “Revolts as Communicative Events in the Early Modern Period” based in Konstanz, Germany, has assembled scholars from all across Europe (including Russia) and the United States to write on diplomacy and its role in early modern revolts.

-Furthermore, reflections of foreign crisis gave attentive diplomats a chance to implicitly consider grievances and rebellion in their home countries.
+Furthermore, reflections on foreign crises gave attentive diplomats a chance to implicitly consider grievances and rebellion in their home countries.
 Government failures witnessed abroad could then be turned into advice to their ruling authorities.
 It was through the interpretation of revolts abroad that potential preventive strategies could be debated and recommended by political authors.

 In principle, governments were interested in such advice, even more so as their own practices of damnatio memoriae left them with very limited documentation of model cases for targeted consultation.
 Learned debates on how to prevent rebellion, which mostly drew on an abundance of foreign examples, were therefore of considerable interest to rulers who feared sedition.